Android-for-Python/Camera4Kivy/README.md

 ## Examples

-A prerequisite is a working camera is installed.
+A prerequisite is that a working camera is installed.
 Test this with the platform's camera app before proceeding.
 All examples use the platform specific camera provider, and assume the typical default camera_id of '0'.
-If you find the example does not connect to a camera review your camera provider choice.
+If you find the example does not connect to a camera review the available camera ids and your camera provider choice.

 ### Tested Examples and Platforms

 The Photo example illustrates basic camera usage, try this first.
 The remaining examples illustrate image analysis using various packages.
 Not tested : iOS, set your expectations accordingly.

-On Android `orientation = all` is available, on the desktop you can change the window size to simulate orientation and rotating a mobile device.
+On Android `orientation = all` is available, on the desktop you can change the window size to simulate orientation, and thus rotating a mobile device.

 | Example | Windows | Macos | Linux | Android | iOS | Coral |
 |---------|---------|-------|-------|---------|-----|-------|